 4. Rent a car and drive around the island:

 I highly suggest renting a car since the island is so small, you can literally explore the entire island in one day.
 I really enjoy seeing what’s outside of the resort, so if you’re anything like me, this will be a day full of excitement.
 We used an actual map (not a GPS), got lost, discovered secluded beaches, met locals and got a chance to explore all the beautiful views the island has to offer.

 5. Take the ferry to Anguilla:

 Since I like to explore and love stamps on my passport, it only made sense to visit one of St. Maarten’s neighboring islands.
 I’ve heard amazing things about Anguilla and how beautiful their beaches are.
 On our last day, we decided to do a day trip to Anguilla.
-It was about a 30 minute ferry ride and cost approximately $45 per person round trip.
+It was about a 30-minute ferry ride and cost approximately $45 per person round trip.
 We spent the day at Shoal Bay Beach and had lunch at Hanks restaurant.
 They give you free beach chairs including umbrellas if you eat there.
-We were sold once we stepped foot on the beach and took a peak of the food from the restaurant.
+We were sold once we stepped foot on the beach and took a peek of the food from the restaurant.
 Totally worth every penny.

 Pictures do not do this beach any justice.
 The ferry ride was absolutely worth relaxing on this white sand beach and swimming in its turquoise waters.

 Overall, this trip was perfect.
 The activities to do on the island are endless.
 These were just my top 5 favorite things I did but there’s so much to do and see and not to mention the other surrounding islands that are close by.
 If I could give one piece of advice, it would be to explore both sides of the island!